-This example command specifies that the backup file should be overwritten (-w), so if a file of the same name existed, the Backup eMTool would replace it.
+This example command specifies that the backup file should be overwritten (-w), so if a file of the same name existed, the Backup Tool would replace it.

-The eMBox Client indicates whether the backup is successful.
+The output is entered in ndsd.log, which indicates whether the backup is successful.

-- 4 Log out from the server by entering the following command: logout - 5 Exit the eMBox Client by entering the following command: exit - 6 Make sure you do a file system backup shortly after the eDirectory backup is created, to put the eDirectory backup files safely on tape.
-(The Backup eMTool only places them on the server.)
+Make sure you do a file system backup shortly after the eDirectory backup is created, to put the eDirectory backup files safely on tape.
+(The Backup Tool only places them on the server.)